 - Perform 3 trials for each point or range

-- Measurement Data Sheet (MDS)– for recording of results.
+- Measurement Data Sheet (MDS)– for the recording of results.

 The reference standards and equipment needed are: